tall-josh/highlighter-docs/content/docs/concepts/assessment-process.md

 ## Claims

 Claims is data that results from an assessment performed by an agent.
 Each claim is a data point about an entity at a point in time eg., species of a fish.
 Since multiple different agents can assess the same entity, the resulting claims can be in conflict with each other.
+Currently Highlighter assumes the most recent claim in the assessment of a file is the official claim made (as close to a fact as the system can determine).

 Claims, which result from an assessment process, are the central information used by the organisation to make decisions and take actions.
+This data is expected to conform to the Taxonomy specifed in Highlighter.
+See [Monitoring & Reporting](../monitoring/) for more information on how to review the data output by an Assessment Process.